GraceUmutesi/wildLife-tracker/README.md

 <h1>Behavior-driven development</h1>
 <h4>User stories :</h4>
 <ul>
-<li>As a client I need an application to track two categories of wildlife; Animals and Endangered Animals</li>
-<li>As a client I need that each time an animal species of either category is seen, a Sighting must be reported</li>
-<li>The user should gather information by the use of forms.</li>
+As a client I need an application to track two categories of wildlife; Animals and Endangered Animals As a client I need that each time an animal species of either category is seen, a Sighting must be reported The user should gather information by the use of forms.
-<li>The user interface and the business logic should be separated.</li>
+The user interface and the business logic should be separated.
 </ul>

 <h4>scenario:</h4>